VB.Net - Forms

-Because Form1 is being referenced with-in its own event handler so it will be written as Me instead of using its name, but if we access the same form inside any other control's event handler then it will access using its name Form1.
+Because Form1 is being referenced within its own event handler, so it will be written as Me instead of using its name, but if we access the same form inside any other control's event handler, then it will be accessed using its name Form1.

 Let's double click on the Form and put the follow code in the opened window.